1.2. Definition of Common Premises

 • Unified presence at the national and sub-national level

-Common premises may be designated as a United Nations House (UN House) if it meets the following criteria:
+Common premises may be designated as a One United Nations House (One UN House) if it meets the following criteria:

-The UN House is not necessarily a standalone building, and it may have satellite premises and may be referred to as UN House Annex.
-While there can be several common premises, there can only be one UN House in any given country.
+While there can be several common premises, there can only be one, One UN House in any given country.

 [1] Shared Service is defined as two or more resident United Nations entities present in a country, whether or not co-located in a Common Premises that may engage in bi-lateral agreements with similar objectives to those for establishing a Common Premises.